-The Independence Historical Museum in Independence, Kansas combines the collections of the Independence Museum and the Montgomery County Historical Society collection.
-It fills 22 rooms of the former Post Office & Federal Building.
-Although bigger than most, this is the kind of collection where the labels tell you more about the people who donated items, then about the items.
+The Independence Historical Museum & Art Center in Independence, Kansas combines the collections of the Independence Museum and the Montgomery County Historical Society collection.
+It fills 22 rooms of the former Post Office & Federal Building. .

 The main floor of the Independence Historical Museum is used for art and special exhibitions, with the rest of the rooms filled with items about oil industry, Native American culture, military items, log cabin, one room school, general store, doctor's office, blacksmith shop, tools, dolls, and toys.
 One of the finest rooms is a display of old women's and children's clothes.
 There are also items related to people with local connections such as Alfred M. Landon, Bill Kurtis, Vivian Vance, William Inge, Jim Halsey, Osa Johnson, and Ossie Tranbarge.